stevelorenz/build-vnf/README.md

 ## Citing Our Works

-If you like tools inside this repository, please cite our papers.
+If you like tools inside this repository, please consider citing our papers.

 ```
+@inproceedings{xiang2018latency,
+  title={Latency measurement of service function chaining on OpenStack platform},
+  author={Xiang, Zuo and Gabriel, Frank and Nguyen, Giang T and Fitzek, Frank HP},
+  booktitle={2018 IEEE 43rd Conference on Local Computer Networks (LCN)},
+  pages={473--476},
+  year={2018},
+  organization={IEEE}
+}

 @article{xiang2019reducing,
   title={Reducing latency in virtual machines: Enabling tactile internet for human-machine co-working},
   author={Xiang, Zuo and Gabriel, Frank and Urbano, Elena and Nguyen, Giang T and Reisslein, Martin and Fitzek, Frank HP},